What Is PNR Number and Where to Find It?

 4. 🏢 Travel Agency Documentation: If you have booked with a travel agency, you will find your PNR number printed on the back of the documentation they provided you with.
 It provides you with all the required information right at your fingertips.

-5. 🔀 Unique Situations: Understand that each segment of your travels may generate a separate PNR number, particularly relevant when flights are booked separately or involve self-transfers.
+5. 🔀 Multi-Segment Flights: Understand that each segment of your travels may generate a separate PNR number, particularly relevant when flights are booked separately or involve self-transfers.
 This is especially important for complex travel arrangements.

 Whether you prefer digital convenience or traditional paper documentation, knowing where to find your PNR number is essential for a smooth and organized travel experience.
 Bookmark this guide, and you will soon be confidently using your PNR code to facilitate your journey to your destination.